Skip to main content

 Azzur entered chapter 11 with a stalking horse agreement already in hand.
 On the petition date, the company announced a $56 million deal to sell its consulting business to Eliquent Life Sciences, with the sale to be completed under Section 363 of the Bankruptcy Code.
 Eliquent agreed to assume certain liabilities in addition to the cash purchase price.
 The stalking horse protections included a $1.68 million break-up fee (approximately 3% of the cash component) and expense reimbursement capped at $1 million.

 Eliquent Life Sciences, the acquirer, was formed in early 2024 by uniting six consultancies—Validant, Greenleaf Health, DataRevive, Oriel Stat-a-Matrix, RApport Global, and IDEC—into a single globally integrated organization.
 Eliquent is backed by GHO Capital, a London-based specialist healthcare investment advisor that has deployed over €4 billion across 26 platform companies since 2015.
 GHO had partnered with the Validant group since December 2018.
-Tim Dietlin, Eliquent's CEO, brought more than 25 years of leadership experience in life sciences to the transaction, including leadership roles at IBM where he led the life sciences strategy and transformation consulting practice, as well as senior positions at INC Research and Campbell Alliance.
+Tim Dietlin, Eliquent's CEO, had previously held life sciences leadership positions at IBM, INC Research, and Campbell Alliance.

 The Bidding Procedures Order was entered on March 28, 2025, with an auction scheduled for April 3, 2025.
 However, no competing qualified bids emerged by the bid deadline.
 On April 8, 2025, the auction was cancelled, and Eliquent was confirmed as the successful bidder at its stalking horse price.
 The court entered the Consulting Sale Order on April 14, 2025, and the sale closed on May 6, 2025, with Eliquent announcing the completed acquisition of Azzur Consulting.
 The acquisition added capabilities in commissioning, qualification, and validation services; equipment and facility qualification; quality systems implementation; IT compliance and computer systems validation; and GxP quality and compliance consulting.

 Approximately 250 Azzur employees and contractors transferred to Eliquent as part of the transaction.
 Allison Kerska, who had been appointed President of Azzur Consulting in April 2023, joined Eliquent's leadership team alongside the broader Azzur Consulting workforce.
-Kerska brought more than 20 years of experience leading talent solutions and life science-specific operations from prior roles at Kelly OCG and ManpowerGroup.
+Kerska had previously held senior positions at Kelly OCG and ManpowerGroup.

 The Cleanrooms on Demand business was sold separately.
 On April 30, 2025, Chrysalis Holdings LLC acquired the COD business for $600,000 plus assumed liabilities.
 The same day, the debtors rejected leases for all five remaining COD locations: facilities in Waltham, Burlington, and Devens, Massachusetts; Morrisville, North Carolina; and the company's Hatboro, Pennsylvania headquarters.
-The Devens landlord, King 45 Jackson LLC, had drawn over $1.3 million from a letter of credit and objected to the DIP financing motion, though the debtors contended the landlord was substantially oversecured given the magnitude of the draw relative to monthly rent obligations.
+The Devens landlord, King 45 Jackson LLC, had drawn over $1.3 million from a letter of credit and objected to the DIP financing motion, raising issues about unpaid stub rent, budget deficiencies, and occupancy rights.
+The debtors contended the landlord was substantially oversecured given the magnitude of the draw relative to monthly rent obligations, and clarifying language was incorporated into the Final DIP Order.

 Confirmation Challenges and Global Settlement